-Whatever the differences in the post-processing of the anomalies (including reference period for the hindcast; 81-2010 for ECMWF and 91-2010 for MF system 4), fairly consistent SST forecasts, over both Hemispheres.
+Whatever the differences in the post-processing of the anomalies (including reference period for the hindcast; 81-2010 for ECMWF and 91-2010 for MF system 4), fairly consistent SST forecasts, over both hemispheres.
 Pacific: warmer than normal conditions in the central equatorial waveguide.
 The positive anomaly extends beyond the dateline in both models.
 Negative anomalies in the Western Tropics in MF (probably linked to hindcast issues).
 Positive anomalies over the Half Eastern North Pacific and negative in the North Western Pacific in both models.
-Atlantic: equatorial waveguide slightly negative in both models.
-Negative anomalies in the North-Eastern tropics with MF (probably linked to hindcast issues).
-Colder than normal conditions in the Central Northern mid-latitudes.
+Atlantic: equatorial waveguide slightly negative in MF, no visible signal in ECMWF.
+Negative anomalies in the North-Eastern tropics in both models.
+Persistent colder than normal conditions in the Central Northern mid-latitudes.
+Still warmer than normal conditions in the Baltic sea and in the Mediterranean Sea.
 Indian Ocean: Warmer than normal conditions especially in the Southern hemisphere.
-IOD positive (West is warmer than East).
-EUROSIP multi-model seasonal forecast Mean forecast SST anomaly Forecast start reference is 01/10/14 Variance-standardized mean ECMWF/Met Office/Meteo-France/NCEP NDJ 2014/15 fig.II.1.3: SST Forecasted anomaly from Euro-SIP In Euro-SIP:
+IOD close to zero.
+EUROSIP multi-model seasonal forecast Mean forecast SST anomaly Forecast start reference is 01/11/14 Variance-standardized mean ECMWF/Met Office/Meteo-France/NCEP DJF 2014/15 fig.II.1.3: SST Forecasted anomaly from Euro-SIP

+In Euro-SIP: